 After the elution of analyte, ion-exchange chromatography column require a regeneration step to use next time.
 Column is washed with a salt solution with a ionic strength of 2M to remove all non-specifically bound analytes and also to make all functional group in a iononized form to bind fresh analyte.

-1. Protein Purification: In the previous paragraph we have already discussed how protein can be purified using ion-exchange chromatography.
+1. Protein Purification: In the previous paragraph we have already discussed how ion exchange chromatography for protein purification can be used.

 2. Protein-DNA interaction: Ion-exchange column is used as a tool to study interaction between DNA and a particular protein.

 3. Softening of water: Ground water has several metals such as Ca2+, Mg2+ and other cationic metals.
 Due to presence of the metal, hard water creates problem in industrial settings.
 Ion-exchange chromatography is used to remove the metals present in the water through an exchange of matrix bound Na+.

 4. Protein kinase assay: Protein kinase are class of enzyme responsible for transfer of phosphate group on the substrate molecule.

 5. Purification of Metals: Ion-exchange matrix is used to isolate and purify rare earth metals such as uranium or plutonium.
 The first process to isolate uranium in large quantities was developed by frank spedding.

 6. Concentrating a sample: An ion-exchange bead can be used to bind the analyte from a diluted solution and then sample can be eluted in smaller volume to increase the concentration.

 Advantages of Ion Exchange